 Hybrid remote work is the sweet spot between fully remote or in-office work.
 It usually involves breaking up each week with a mix of in-office and remote work days.

+The model enables you to cater to the diverse preferences of the workforce by creating an ideal hybrid work environment for everyone.
 Whether your workforce encompasses Generation Z, working mothers, or people with disabilities, hybrid work provides the most important component of your business (people) the flexibility they need.

 Furthermore, employee engagement is significantly higher in companies that embrace hybrid remote working or go fully remote compared to those that prefer operations at a physical office.